 South Sudan lawmakers quit budget presentation over unpaid public salaries

-South Sudanese lawmakers stormed out of a budget presentation by the finance minister on Thursday, with one citing frustrations over non-payment of salaries to civil servants and soldiers.
+South Sudanese lawmakers stormed out of a budget presentation for the 2019/20 financial year by the finance minister on Thursday, with one citing frustrations over non-payment of salaries of civil servants and soldiers.

-The disruption highlights the fragility of South Sudan's government, months after the latest peace deal was signed to end a civil war often fought along ethnic lines.
-The conflict has killed 400,000 people, forced millions to flee their homes and crippled production of oil, the country's main revenue earner.
+The disruption highlights South Sudan’s fragile government months after the latest peace deal was signed to end a civil war, often fought along ethnic lines and that has crippled oil production, forced millions to flee and killed 400,000 people.

-South Sudan declared independence from Sudan in 2011 amid celebrations and promises of support from major world powers.
+Fighting broke out between troops loyal to President Salva Kiir and his former deputy turned rival Riek Machar in late 2013, less than three years after South Sudan declared independence from Sudan amid celebrations and promises of support from major world powers.